How to Build an MVP App in 2021 (Easy 5-Step Guide)

 They can easily leave if something goes wrong.
 This also means that you will be a project manager, and your own duty lies in all planning and communication.
 This problem is very difficult to deal with.
 If you do want to recruit independent developers, my suggestion is to include local developers.

 You need to hire a full-time team for a typical project.
-Take the rate of free software developers into consideration.
+Take the rate of freelance software developers into consideration.

 - A full-stack developer costs approximately $6,000 each month.
 This expert is needed throughout the development of the project.

 - During the entire creation cycle, you will need a tester.
-You will get about $2,500 a month from this professional.
+You will be charged about $2,500 a month from this professional.

 The total cost is thus up to 13,000 dollars per month.
 Below is a diagram showing freelancers’ current wages worldwide.